RRyRacer

 Wager Terms

-Wager races are experimental.
+Wager races use real Bitcoin when production server gates allow them.
 The wager code path is unaudited and may contain bugs.
-Real Bitcoin is at risk: you may lose your entire stake due to software defects, key loss, browser crashes, settlement failures, or operator outages.
+Real Bitcoin is at risk: you may lose your entire stake due to software defects, key loss, browser crashes, settlement failures, provider limits, network congestion, or operator outages.
 Do not wager more than you can afford to lose.
 By using the wager feature, you accept full responsibility for any loss of funds.

 If any of this is not acceptable to you, stop now.
 The rest of RyRacer (single races, race packs, leaderboard) is unaffected by this feature and stays available.